-Permitting work has recently been reactivated to include the following:
+Permitting work has been reactivated in 2014 to include the following:

 - Submission of a Plan of Operation to the U.S. Forest Service for geotechnical drilling, condemnation drilling, monitor well drilling, water well test drilling, and various geotechnical work. - Submission of a Reclamation Plan to the Nevada Bureau of Mine Regulations and Reclamation. - Habitat evaluation and wildlife surveys including raptors, bats, and bi-state sage-grouse - Threatened, endangered, sensitive, and non-native species surveys